pajaz/final-module-linux-conf-mgmt2022/Installation.md

 ## Web Server setup

-During installation the admin user performing the installation was created.
+During installation one user account was created and deleted.
+Setup was done as root.

-Initial setup follows the same path as User Workstation with the exception that one Administrator account has already been created during installation and nano (or your favorite editor) has to be manually installed before editing the files.
+Initial setup follows the same path as User Workstation wiht the exception that for Ubuntu Server 22.04 the available apt-repository version of salt-minion is already the newest (3004.1 during writing).

 ## Package states